sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * When you access the HTML object file object URL, the following screen is printed.
 * When you click on an image, it is redirected to the instance's web page you created.

+### Enable Static Web Site Hosting:

+Static Web Site Settings
+A static website refers to a website that contains static content (HTML, image, video) or client-side scripts (Javascript) on a web page.
+In contrast, dynamic websites require server-side processing, including server-side scripts such as PHP, JSP, or ASP.NET.
+Server-side scripting is not supported on Amazon S3.
+If you want to host a dynamic website, you can use other services such as EC2 on AWS.

+* In the S3 console, select the bucket you just created, and click the Properties tab.
+Scroll down and click the Edit button on Static website hosting.
+* Activate the static website hosting function and select the hosting type and enter the index.html value in the Index document value, then click the save changes button.
+* Click Bucket website endpoint created in the Static website hosting entry to access the static website.
+* This allows you to host static websites using Amazon S3.

+#### Move objects:

+You have seen the ability to add objects to buckets and verify them so far.
+Now, let's see how we can move objects to different buckets or folders.
+Move Objects

+* Create a temporary bucket for moving objects between buckets (Bucket name: immersion-day-myname-target).
+Substitute myname with your name.
+Rememeber the naming rules for the bucket.
+Block all public access Uncheckbox for quick configuration.

+* Check the notification window below and select Create bucket.
+* In the Amazon S3 Console, select the bucket that contains the object (the first bucket you created) and click the checkbox for the object you want to move.
+Select the Actions menu at the top to see the various functions you can perform on that object.
+Select Move from the listed features.

+* Select the destination as bucket, then click the Browse S3 button to find the new bucket you just created.
+* Click the bucket name in the pop-up window, then select the destination (arrival) bucket.
+Click the Choose destination button.
+* Check that the object has moved to the target bucket.

+#### Enable Bucket versioning:

+You can use Bucket Versioning if you want to update existing files to the latest version within the same bucket, but still want to keep the existing version.
+Enable versioning

+* In the Amazon S3 Console, select the first S3 bucket we created.
+Select the Properties menu.
+Click the Edit button in Bucket Versioning.
+* Click the enable radio button on Bucket Versioning, then click Save changes.
+* In this lab, the index.html file will be modified and re-uploaded with the same name.
+Make some changes to the index.html file.
+Then upload the modified file to the same S3 bucket.

+* When the changed file is completely uploaded, click the object in the S3 Console.
+You can view current version information by clicking the Versions tab on the page that contains object details.

+#### Deleting objects and buckets:

+You can delete unnecessary objects and buckets to avoid unnecessary costs.

+* In the Amazon S3 Console, select the Bucket that you want to delete.
+Then click Delete.
+A dialog box appears for deletion.
+* There is a warning that buckets cannot be deleted because they are not empty.
+Select empty bucket configuration to empty buckets.
+* Empty bucket performs a one-time deletion of all objects in the bucket.
+Confirm by typing permanently delete in the box.
+Then click the Empty button.
+* Now the bucket is empty.
+Perform task 1 again.
+Enter a bucket name and press the Delete bucket button.

+## Congratulations!!
+You have completed all the workshop.
+Thank you for your efforts.